mountainMath/doodles/content/posts/2021-02-10-industrial-strength-zombies-vancouver-edition.markdown

 <img src="/posts/2021-02-10-industrial-strength-zombies-vancouver-edition_files/figure-html/unnamed-chunk-9-1.png" width="1200" />

-Overall, we get the sense that even this widest possible categorization of the Real Estate related sector generally provides for no more than 5% to 10% of our municipal jobs.
-Excepting for Maple Ridge, where so many construction workers appear to have moved, the Real Estate sector has generally declined as a source of work since the 1970s and early 80s.
+Overall, we get the sense that even this widest possible categorization of the Real Estate related sector generally provides around 15% of our municipal jobs.
+Fewer in the City of Vancouver and more in West Vancouver.
+Vancouver and Surrey show a fairly stable share of jobs in these sectors, Maple Ridge and West Vancouver show an increasing trend.
+The reason for the variation is diverse, Surrey and Maple Ridge have more construction workers, West Vancouver is heavier in Finance.

 Just to send the zombie home, let's put this on a map.
 Here's the full geographic distribution of Real Estate and Construction as a proportion of the labour force in each municipality.
 We start the map in 1986, where the quote above begins (and where many critics trace Vancouver's turn toward real estate as arising after Expo 86).
 So let's see how is started and how it's going.